clintlosee/DigitalFlash/README.md

 npm start
 ```

-The application is currently set up for the developers to modify scripts in /app/components/source/scripts and to modify LESS files in /app/components/source/less.
-The application uses GRUNT to concatinate and minify script and css files /app/scripts/ and /app/css/ respectively.
+The application is currently set up for the developers to modify scripts in /app/components/scripts and to modify styles in /app/components/styles.
+The application uses GRUNT to concatinate and minify script and css files /app/scripts/ and /app/styles/ respectively.
 To activate grunt, run the following command:

 ```
 grunt